Ph.D. Arizona State University

 Office: BD 104

 Dr. Nicholas D. Natividad is an Associate Professor in the Department of Criminal Justice at New Mexico State University.
 His current research focuses on community practices of human rights across borders.
 His larger research trajectory seeks to investigate political movements that transmit and translate ideas of local communal justice.
-He is currently a Visiting Research Fellow at the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University in Belfast Ireland.
+He was a Visiting Research Fellow at the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University in Belfast Ireland.

 He is the co-creator of the museum exhibit Trotando Pasos Ajenos: Social Justice and Inequalities in the Borderlands, an art and cultural exhibit that focuses on regional issues of justice inequality as they pertain to identity, environment, history, immigration, faith, and law.